Lab 2: Browser DevToolsWinter 2025

 An important feature of modern web browsers is the Web Console.
 It logs information associated with a web page: network requests, JavaScript, CSS, security errors and warnings as well as error, warning and informational messages explicitly logged by JavaScript code running in the page context.
 Additionally, it enables developers to interact with a web page by executing JavaScript expressions in the context of the page.
 This means that instead of having to go back to the source script each time, we can execute JS in the browser and watch what is returned in real-time.

-In this task, you’ll be using the Firefox GUI’s Web Console to interact with elements contained in part3.html.
+In this task, you’ll be using the Web Console to interact with elements contained in part2.html.
 To do this, we’ll utilize an important paradigm of web programming: the Document Object Model (DOM).
 The Document Object Model (DOM) connects web pages to scripts or programming languages by representing the structure of a document—such as the HTML representing a web page—in memory.
 DOM methods allow programmatic access to the tree.
 With them, you can change the document’s structure, style, or content.

 To access the DOM, we can use the Document interface, which serves as the entry point to a web page’s content.
 Useful DOM methods can be found on the